mse22/Eadala_ENV872_Project/README.md

 <list any software scripts/code contained in the repository and a description of their purpose.>

+Code will be included in three seperate R markdown files:
+1. 'Processing&Wrangling'
+2.
+3.

 ## Quality assurance/quality control

 This readme file provides for a quality assurance/control plan.
 All stages of the project will be stores in the form of R markdown  files and named according to the conventions highlighted under "Folder structure, file formats, and naming conventions" above.
 Any potential errors or problems I may run into with the data will be recorded under a separate document (PDF or R markdown) that will reside in the "Other" folder of this respository.
 Also, changes made to any files will be pushed to the git repository on daily basis for quality check purposes.